Farmland in Westmoreland County pA

 American Novelist & Farmer

 The Westmoreland County Agricultural Land Preservation Program was developed in 1990 to conserve and protect agricultural lands and assure that farmers in this County have sufficient agricultural lands to provide farm products for the people of Westmoreland County and the Commonwealth.
-The Westmoreland County program has been approved by the Pennsylvania Department of Agriculture, and operates within the guidelines of the Agricultural Security Areas Law (Act of June 30.1981, P.L.
-128, No.43).

 Please feel free to Contact Us with any questions you may have about agricultural land preservation in Westmoreland County, or concerning our Agricultural Security Area and Conservation Easement programs.